My Chemical Romance: 2019–present: Reunion

-My Chemical Romance regrouped in 2017, and began working together since then through a series of secret jam sessions and rehearsals.
+My Chemical Romance regrouped in 2017 and have been working together since then through a series of secret jam sessions and rehearsals.
 They announced their reunion on October 31, 2019, and scheduled a reunion show in Los Angeles on December 20.
 The show sold out almost immediately.
-Subsequent reunion shows were scheduled throughout Australia, Japan and New Zealand for 2020.
+Subsequent reunion shows were scheduled throughout Australia, Japan, and New Zealand for 2020.
 The Los Angeles show grossed $1,451,745, with an attendance of 5,113.

-In January 2020, the group announced three concerts at Stadium MK (Milton Keynes, England) throughout June 2020, as tickets for each date sold out within minutes.
-Later in the month, the group premiered a cryptic video on YouTube which ended by announcing a North American tour.
-The North American shows went on sale on January 31, 2020, and sold out in less than six hours.
-Due to the COVID-19 pandemic, all of the shows on the tour that were set to begin in 2020 were postponed to 2021, including the North American leg.
-These tour dates were later rescheduled again to 2022.
-The tour commenced on May 16, 2022 at the Eden Project, and concluded on March 26, 2023 in Tokyo, Japan.
-Before the tour began, the band released their first single since reuniting, "The Foundations of Decay", on May 12, 2022.
+The band later announced three concerts at Stadium MK (Milton Keynes, England) throughout June 2020, which sold out in a few minutes, and a North American tour that sold out in six hours.
+Due to the COVID-19 pandemic, all of these shows were postponed to 2021 and later rescheduled to 2022.
+The tour commenced on May 16, 2022, at the Eden Project and concluded on March 26, 2023, in Tokyo, Japan.

+In 2021, Gerard Way stated that he was working on new music with McKean.
+On May 12, 2022, the band released "The Foundations of Decay", their first new song since reuniting.
 The song was used as an opener for several dates on their reunion tour.
+The band initially hoped to create more music after "The Foundations of Decay", including a fifth studio album.
+However, in July 2022, McKean died from an intracerebral hemorrhage; his death caused plans to make more music after "Foundations" to be canceled.

 My Chemical Romance headlined the When We Were Young Festival in October 2024, where they performed The Black Parade in its entirety.
-Following the festival performance, the band announced the Long Live The Black Parade tour in November, a North American stadium tour in 2025, where they would be touring in celebration of the album and playing it in full.
-The tour is centered around a fictional dictatorship known as Draag, with a storyline centered around the Black Parade alter-ego band being resurrected to appease the country's leader, known as the "Grand Immortal Dictator".
-The tour began on July 11, 2025.
-They later extended the tour into 2026, with dates in Mexico, South America, Asia, and Europe.
+Following the festival performance, the band announced the Long Live The Black Parade tour in November, where they would be playing the album in full.
+The tour is centered around a fictional dictatorship known as Draag, with a storyline in which the Black Parade alter-ego band is resurrected to appease the country's leader, known as the "Grand Immortal Dictator".
+The tour began on July 11, 2025, and is set to conclude in 2026.
+The band was also one of the headlining acts for the 2026 iteration of the Louder Than Life festival.
 Bryar died in November 2024.
-During the band's performance in Chicago during Long Live The Black Parade, they projected an image of Bryar on screen as a tribute.
+During the band's performance in Bryar's native Chicago in August 2025, they projected an image of him on-screen as a tribute.

+From 2025 to 2026, My Chemical Romance released deluxe editions of three of their existing albums.
+A deluxe edition of Revenge, remixed by Rich Costey, was released on the album's 21st anniversary on June 6, 2025.
+A deluxe edition of Danger Days followed on July 10, 2026, featuring a remastered version of the album and nine bonus tracks.
+The Black Parade will receive similar treatment, with a deluxe edition set to release on October 23, 2026, for its 20th anniversary.
+During a concert in San Antonio on September 12, 2026, Gerard Way said that the band always wanted to make a fifth studio album, although they do not know when it will be made.